jasonumiker-sysdig/kubernetes-security-demos/README.md

 NOTE: This won't run within your microk8s VM and instead needs to run on a machine with Docker installed.

-1. Clone the repository if you haven't already on the machine Running Docker `git clone https://github.com/jasonumiker-sysdig/kubernetes-security-demos.git`
+1. Clone the repository if you haven't already on the machine running Docker `git clone https://github.com/jasonumiker-sysdig/kubernetes-security-demos.git`
 1. Run `cd ~/kubernetes-security-demos/demos/security-playground` (assuming you cloned it to your home directory)
 1. Run `docker build -t security-playground:latest .`
 1. Run `docker scout cves security-playground:latest` as you can see there are many low severity vulnerabilities